Campbell Park (civil parish): Springfield

 Springfield is a residential area situated close to Central Milton Keynes.
 It sits between the districts of Fishermead, Peartree Bridge and the Woolstones.
+The Grand Union Canal runs by Springfield into nearby Peartree Bridge.

 There are two schools in the area, Orchard and Shepherdswell Academy (Formerly Orchard School and Shepherdswell First School).
 Both schools are now run by EMAT (East Midlands Academy Trust).
-The headteachers of the two schools are Mrs Ruth Ryan (Shepherdswell) and Mr Callum Brown (Orchard).
-Orchard Academy received its best Ofsted ever in June 2014 when the school was judged to be Good with many outstanding features.
 Orchard is an ever growing school, becoming a three form entry school in September 2015.
 The council granted permission in July 2017 for the school to expand, creating an additional 8 classrooms and a new small hall.

-Springfield's local pub was recently closed; but it boasts a newly refurbished community centre and a One Stop convenience store.
-The Grand Union Canal runs by Springfield into nearby Peartree Bridge.

 Willen

 Willen is in the northeast of the parish: the village is separated from the rest of the parish by Willen Lake (which takes up most of its two grid squares).
-The other notable features of the district include its church (designed by the polymath Robert Hooke), the Milton Keynes Peace Pagoda and associated Buddhist temple, and the Willen Hospice.
+The other notable features of the district include the church of St Mary Magdalene (1680), the Milton Keynes Peace Pagoda (1980) and its associated Buddhist temple, and the Willen Hospice.